Yonle/Novelscript/README.md

 # Novelscript
 Novelscript is an simple novel engine emulator.
-It was based on similar concept as Esoteric Programming Languange.
+It allows you to make a interactive story as easy as possible.

+It's syntax is based on Esoteric programming languange, Allowing it easier to write an novelscript.

+Currently, It supports these features:
+- Image, Sound, Music
+- UI customization
+- Engine speed changer (Text speed, etc)
+- Loading more than 1 novelscripts is supported, Allowing for long storyline.

+More features like interactions is coming soon.

 ## Try it out.
 https://yonle.github.io/Novelscript/